Code of Ethics & Conduct

 might affect the coach/performer relationship.

-Coaches should receive appropriate acknowledgment for their
+Coaches should receive appropriate acknowledgement for their

 contribution to the performer's progress and achievement.
 Where money is earned